Fotis Balopoulos: International career

 Balopoulos played a total of 10 times with the Greece, between 1965 and 1969.
 He made his debut on 23 May 1965 in an away match against the Soviet Union, as part of the 1966 FIFA World Cup qualifiers, under Lakis Petropoulos.

+Managerial career

+On 8 August 1974, Balopoulos signed for the AFCA first division club, Machi Marathonas as a player-manager.
+In 1978 he took charge of the bench of Oropos.

 Personal life

 His brother, Vangelis was also a footballer and they shared a common spell at Proodeftiki.
 He lived far from the public eye in Porto Rafti, until his death on 3 November 2012, at the age of 69.